WilsonMcC/Final-Project-Encrypter/README.md

 * Direct input from the user to allow them to copy and paste the key instead of choosing a file

-* Allow the user to type in a message instead of choosing a file
+* Allow the user to type in a message to encrypt instead of choosing a file that would contain that message

 * Different encryption types/methods other than using Fernet

-* Better layout/styling
+* Better layout/styling (maybe also encryption/decryption sound effect)